Mystery of exploding toilet at Texas dental office

 The scene was unrecognizable.
 What previously was a toilet had become a stub.
 Shards of ceramic shrapnel covered the bathroom floor, and closer to the toilet, or toilet stub, pieces of it had heated to the point that they melted into a black sludge.
 Thankfully, no one was injured.

 The Austin Fire Department came to investigate the incident.
-Their theory was that the ceiling vent overheated, caught on fire, and dropped onto the toilet seat which started to burn.
+Their theory was that the ceiling vent overheated, set on fire and dropped onto the toilet seat which started to burn.
 The toilet, AFD said, then got so hot that the ceramic bowl cracked.

 “In my 30 years of experience, I have never seen anything like it,” Lt.
 Ron Hutto said.